felipendc/vicyos-hefftor-polybar-xfce/README.md

 ***The Xwindows is "still" in the building !!!
 Here is why...***<br />

-It reminds me of the "global menu" from "Ubuntu 16.04" and "MACOS".
+It reminds me of the "global menu" from "Ubuntu 16.04" and "Mac O.S".
 Even though "Xwindows" doesn't act the same here.
 Hahaha.
 But I like it.<br />

 ![Demo](https://i.imgur.com/VGz3pID.png)